daleksla/can_interact/README.md

 # can_interact
 ## README

-Functionality to easily read and write to CAN bus using Linux SocketCAN API in C.
+Functionality to easily read and write to CAN bus in C/C++

 ### Building